VirtoCommerce/vc-docs/dev_docs/docs/Fundamentals/Security/configuring-and-managing-azure-auth.md

 ## Prerequisites
-To enable Azure Active Directory authentication, you will need to make sure that:
+To enable Azure Active Directory authentication, make sure that:

 + Your company has a valid Azure Active Directory tenant.
-If it does not, follow this [quickstart quide](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-access-create-new-tenant) to create one.
+If it does not, follow this [quickstart guide](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-access-create-new-tenant) to create one.
 + You have an Azure account that belongs to your company's Azure Active Directory tenant.
 If you do not have an Azure account yet, you can [start a free Azure subscription](https://azure.microsoft.com/free/).
 + You have a Virto Commerce Platform instance running, either locally or with Azure.
 You will need to modify its configuration, so make sure you have privileges to do that.
 + You have administrator access to Virto Commerce Platform Manager if you want to manage roles and privileges for the users signed up with Azure AD.
++ You have installed the [Azure module](https://github.com/VirtoCommerce/vc-module-azure-ad).

 ## Setup
 To set up the Azure Active Directory based authentication in Virto Commerce Platform Manager, go through these three simple steps: